Cycling to Raise Money: Training & Fundraising Tips

 Your bike isn’t the only powerful tool you have.
 Digital tools can connect you with supporters near and far, making it easier than ever to share your story and reach your fundraising goal.
 By taking your efforts online, you can create a central hub for your campaign, keep your community engaged, and make giving simple and secure for everyone who wants to contribute.
 Think of your online presence as your digital support crew, cheering you on and helping you spread the word every step of the way.
 Let’s get your online fundraising strategy rolling.

-Choose the Right Fundraising Platform
+How to Pick the Best Fundraising Platform

 When you register for a Bike to the Beach ride, you get your own personal fundraising page.
 This is your mission control center!
 Think of it as more than just a place to collect donations; it’s where you tell your story.
 Share why you’re riding and who you’re riding for.
 Add photos of your training and write updates on your progress.
 A strong fundraising page helps people connect with your journey on a personal level.
 These fundraising tools are designed to make giving easy and secure, so be sure to share your unique page link far and wide.
 It automates donation processing and thank-yous, giving you more time to focus on your training and connecting with supporters.